cardinsou/Ubuntu-hardening/README.md

-# Ubuntu 22.04 hardening
+# Ubuntu hardening

-These scripts are made to automatically configure and hardenize Ubuntu 22.04 fresh installation.
+These scripts are made to automatically configure and hardenize Ubuntu fresh installation.
+Tested on Ubuntu 22.04.

 **IMPORTANT**